e-son/js/README.md

 ### Standard tag parsing strategy ###

 Standard parsing strategy tries to find handler registered with the tag identifier.
-When successful passes data to the handler and returns it result.
+When successful, passes data to the handler and returns its result.
-When no handler is registered with the identifier, default strategy is used if provided or error is thrown.
-Standard parsing strategy is provided by `ESON.parse` function:
+When no handler is registered with the identifier, default strategy is used or error is thrown.
+Standard parsing strategy is provided by `ESON.parse`
+function:

-#### ESON.parse(tag, [default_strategy]) ####
+#### ESON.parse( tag , [default_strategy] ) ####

 Parses `str` using registered tag handlers.
 Uses `default_handler` for unregistered tags or throws error